PrarthitaKuri/Bharat-Intern_Portfolio-Website/README.md

 <h1>Prarthita Kuri - Portfolio Website </h1>
 <br>
-<p>A portfolio website using HTML and CSS to showcase your skills and accomplishments.</p>
+<p>A portfolio website using HTML and CSS to showcase my skills and accomplishments.</p>